-The outbreak of Covid-19 continues to have a significant impact on the Groups operations with reduction in revenues of more than 50% versus a normalized year.
-It is however the management expectations that the outbreak of Covid-19 is a temporary setback, and that the long-term fundamentals of the live entertainment industry will remain strong.
+The outbreak of Covid-19 continues to have an impact on the Group's operations.
+It is however management expectations that the outbreak of Covid-19 is a temporary setback, and that the long-term fundamentals of the live entertainment industry will remain strong.
 The expectations are based on several European studies showing that the audiences desire to attend live entertainment events has not been long term impacted by the outbreak of Covid-19, and that we will see a strong return in the live entertainment industry.

-The Group expects the results for the coming year to be significantly below the expectations set out in the business case prior to the establishment of All Things Live.
-The expected revenue range for the financial year 2020/21 is expected to be around 40-50 mio.
-EUR.
+As Covid-19 continues to impact the Group's operations in the first quarters of the financial year 2021/22, the Group expects the results for the coming year to be below the expectations set out in the business case prior to the establishment of All Things Live.
+The expected revenue range for the financial year 2021/22 is expected to be around EUR ('million) 75 - 125.
 The main risk for the year ahead is associated to Covid-19, and especially how quickly and to what extent the re-opening in the Nordics can take place as well as which travel restrictions will be in place affecting international artists ability to travel.

-The Group has a relatively positive liquidity position and has the cash and credit facilities in place to secure the ongoing operations of the Group and its subsidiaries.
+The Group has a positive liquidity position and has the cash and credit facilities in place to secure the ongoing operations of the Group and its subsidiaries.